 How community solar subscribers win

-Community solar describes the electricity produced by an offsite solar installation and shared by a group of individual businesses and/or residential customers who sign an energy subscription contract.
+Community solar describes the electricity produced by an offsite solar installation that is shared by a group of individual businesses and/or residential customers who sign an energy subscription contract.
 In other words, it’s a community of energy consumers united to benefit from solar power.

 A community solar project pools demand for clean energy, and that demand is then met by an offsite solar installation.
 This setup provides subscribers with solar-generated energy and, in many instances, also delivers energy savings.
 Reasons for joining as a subscriber to a solar community project include: